behinger/etcomp/README.md

+# Visual Test Battery
+If you want to use the visual test battery, we recommend to use the scripts in the folder "experiment".
+The scripts in "experiment_ehinger2019" are for reproducability reasons.
+We updated several small things e.g. more consistent trigger messages and the likes which still need to be fixed in the analysis!

 # How to use etcomp

 We made great efforts to not need root rights but still be able to use pupil labs from source.
 The GUI is non-functional. pyAV somehow is a newer version and we need to fix some things in pupillabs (forked version is linked)